hasura/graphql-engine/CONTRIBUTING.md

 ### Hasura CLI

 We have some issues on the CLI that are suitable for open source contributions.
-If you know CLI then cehck it out or if you would like to learn it by doing, check out the following [issues](https://github.com/hasura/graphql-engine/issues?q=is%3Aopen+is%3Aissue+label%3Ac%2Fcli+label%3A%22help+wanted%22).
+If you know CLI then check it out or if you would like to learn it by doing, check out the following [issues](https://github.com/hasura/graphql-engine/issues?q=is%3Aopen+is%3Aissue+label%3Ac%2Fcli+label%3A%22help+wanted%22).

 The README of the CLI repository can be found [here](https://github.com/hasura/graphql-engine/tree/master/cli).